Ideas-on-Stage/ideasonstage.com/content/news/2022-08-16-how_to_make_your_message_relevant_to_your_audience.en.md

 My colleague Phil Waknell has an excellent and more detailed summary of the sorts of questions you might want to consider in his book *Business Presentation Revolution*.

-However, here is a summary of some of the questions I think are the most important.
+However, here’s a summary of some of the most important questions.

 **Audience**